eslint/github-action/README.md

 ### Prerequisites

-In order to use this action, your project must:

-1. Have ESLint configured to run within your project.
+In order to use this action, your project must have ESLint configured to run within your project.
 That means you must have a `package.json` file that specifies the version of `eslint` to use and any shareable configs that your project relies on.
-1. [Create a GitHub token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) with access to the repository you want the action to run on.
-If you are using a GitHub App token, it must include the `checks:write` permission.
-1. Store that GitHub token as a [secret](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the repository you want this action to run on.

 ## Configuring